lucabianchini/contacthub-sdk-java/README.md

 ```

-## Importing this library in your project
+## Importing this library into your project

 ```java
 import it.contactlab.hub.sdk.java.sync.ContactHub;